For 'Ike,' A Monument Unlike Any Other: Eisenhower Memorial Is Dedicated In D.C.

 "I went down there one evening right around sunset and they were just turning the lights on and it was really spectacular," Kennicott says.

-"He had said to his family that he didn't want to be on a horse," Gehry laughs, "And I understood that.
+"He had said to his family that he didn't want to be on a horse," Gehry says, laughing.
+"And I understood that.
 I just fell in love with the guy."

 Gehry had to jump through several hoops to get the memorial approved.
-There was Eisenhower's family, various commissions, and arts groups all wanting changes.
+There were Eisenhower's family, various commissions and arts groups all wanting changes.
 It took forever.

-Much of the fuss was about another sculpture in the plan — a life-size statue of a young boy, maybe 15, sitting the way boys do, knees up, arms around them, looking into the distance.
+Much of the fuss was about another sculpture in the plan — a life-size statue of a young boy, maybe 15, sitting the way boys do with knees up, arms around them, looking into the distance.
 It's Ike as a Kansas kid.
 He never forgot where he came from.

 "He referred to it many times, 'I'm the barefoot boy from Abilene who never fully leaves,' " says Gehry.